 - Eating or drinking caustic or corrosive substances (such as poisons)

-- Viral infection, especially in people with a weak immune system
+- Viral infection, such as cytomegalovirus and herpes simplex virus, especially in people with a weak immune system

 Signs and tests

 Tests that may be needed are:

 Treatment depends on the specific cause.
 Some of the causes will disappear over time.

 You may need to stop taking aspirin, ibuprofen, naproxen, or other medicines that may be causing gastritis, but only after you talk with your health care provider.

 You may use other over-the-counter and prescription drugs that decrease the amount of acid in the stomach, such as:

 - H2 antagonists: famotidine (Pepsid), cimetidine (Tagamet), ranitidine (Zantac), and nizatidine (Axid)

 - Proton pump inhibitors (PPIs) -- omeprazole (Prilosec), esomeprazole (Nexium), iansoprazole (Prevacid), rabeprazole (AcipHex), and pantoprazole (Protonix)